 This fern produces a new set of new fronds, called crowns, each year surrounding the previous year's growth.
 This means that the fern will consistently grow in size year after year.
 Once the fern reaches its desired size, it can be easily divided by splitting the root ball and replanting each half.

-If you're a fan of edible foliage, the giant ostrich fern's young leaves, called fiddleheads, are considered a delicacy and can be cooked or steamed.
+If you're a fan of edible foliage, the giant ostrich fern's young leaves, called fiddleheads, are considered delicacies and can be cooked or steamed.
 Try them in a recipe as a replacement for other bitter greens like swiss chard.